Some claims handling tactics used by long term disability insurance companies include:

-Providing an Inaccurate Vocational Report: Insurers often deny coverage based on the assertion that the policyholder has the ability to engage in work in some capacity even one that is far removed from the insured’s job prior to suffering injury.
-The insurer could provide a vocational report that lists the kinds of jobs the insured allegedly could perform.
-The report might highlight your educational background, work experience, and aptitude to prove that you could work in a job that you have never even heard of prior to your claim.
+Providing Misleading Vocational Reports: Insurance companies often deny coverage based on the assertion that the policyholder has the ability to engage in work in some capacity even one that is far removed from the insured’s employment prior to suffering injury.
+In support of this position, the insurer may provide a vocational report that lists the kinds of jobs that the insured allegedly could perform.
+The report might highlight your educational background, work experience, and aptitude to prove that you could work in such a job.
+These reports are often misleading in the facts omitted from the report.

 Disregarding the Impact of Pain Medication: Long-term disability insurers frequently assume that an insured can return to work with the assistance of drugs to manage pain.
 However, this basis for denial does not take into account the side effects of pain medications.
 Powerful narcotics prescribed to alleviate pain might interfere with your ability to safely operate a motor vehicle.
 If you live in an area with poor public transportation, the side effects of pain drugs might prevent you from commuting to work.
 Even if you can still drive a vehicle or alternate transportation is arranged, you might be unable to engage in work because the pain medication interferes with the concentration or mental clarity needed to effectively perform your job duties.